east of woodley - sample

 Operation Jaywick was a bold commando strike on Japanese ships in Singapore during World War II.

-Led by Major Ivan Lyon of the Gordon Highlanders, the saboteurs from the Allied ‘Z’ Special Unit sunk or damaged six or seven vessels in Keppel Harbour, including an oil-tanker.
-The raid brought a cost to Japan of 39,000 tons of stores, curbing its scope to wage war.
-But its effect on them went beyond the losses.
-It delivered a psychological blow to the enemy.
+They sunk or damaged six or seven vessels in Keppel Harbour, including an oil-tanker.
+The raid brought a cost to Japan of 39,000 tons of stores, curbing her scope to wage war; although its effect on the enemy went beyond the losses.
+It delivered a psychological blow.

 In sailing from Exmouth, Australia, the raid stands as one of the deepest surface incursions of hostile territory in history.
 Their 4,000-mile jaunt was striking, with the sabotage, an outright triumph.
 Perhaps most notably, they repaired to their base without harm.